How to audit your SaaS stack from invoices

 4. Map tools to jobs, not vendors.
 Where one job has three tools, plan a consolidation — but check the payback period before pulling the trigger.

 5. Annualize the keepers, keep experiments monthly.
-Take the 15–20% discount only where you're sure.
+Use the quoted discount only where retention exceeds breakeven.

 6. Build a renewal ledger and assign an owner.
 Review each line 30 days before renewal.
 This is what stops the waste from growing back.